 Each of these posts has its own post explaining origin, insertion, and function as well as anomalies.

 The psoas major and iliacus muscles combine as they cross the pubic bone into the iliopsoas muscle.
+Also, the psoas minor is often absent.

 Lateral view of psoas major and psoas minor showing: